-Now, every time I take to social media to share photographs or updates from my trips, I invariably get messages from friends and strangers alike, asking me how I afford to travel, do I travel full-time, how do I pick my destinations, yada yada yada.
-So I decided this would make for a good blog post (and also save me from repeating my answers to different people!).
+Travel has been a core part of my life for as long as I can remember.
+During school and college days, a few trips a year with family and friends was common.
+Post that, travel and fieldwork have been an integral part of my professional work.
+It’s only since 2017, when I took 12 trips in 12 months with a full-time job, that most of my friends, colleagues, and acquaintances started identifying me as a “traveller.”
+Now, every time I take to social media to share photographs from my trips, I invariably get messages from friends and strangers asking me how I fund my travels, do I travel full-time, how do I pick my destinations, yada yada yada.
+So I decided this would make for a good blog post and also save me the trouble of replying to the same questions again and again 😉

-As wonderful as it would have been to have unending savings, a huge inheritance, or a line of undemanding sponsors, (alas!)
-I gotta earn my bread and butter in order to be able to afford to travel!
+As wonderful as it would be to have unending savings, a huge inheritance, or undemanding sponsors, I have neither, and I gotta earn my bread and butter in order to fund my travels.

-I fund my trips through my savings, which essentially means I have to be disciplined about my expenditure so that I have enough savings for travel!
-I can’t say I don’t splurge- I have a weakness for food and eat-out/order-in pretty often (something I’m trying to cut down on!).
-However, I stick to restaurants I can afford, I try not to shop too much or too often, and buy only what I really need (though I still have a long way to go to reach where I ideally want to be in this regard).
+I save up for my trips — which means I have to be disciplined about my expenditure so that I have enough savings left for travel.
+I do splurge sometimes — I have a weakness for food and eat-out/order-in quite often (something I’m trying to cut down on!).
+However, I try and stick to restaurants I can afford.
+I don’t shop very often, except for books, which I’m trying to regulate as well, as I have enough unread books on my shelf!

-Further, travel doesn’t have to be an expensive affair.
-A lot depends on what one enjoys doing, what one seeks out of travel, being aware of one’s budget (and it’s constraints) and picking one’s destination, mode of transport and type of accommodation accordingly.
+Travel doesn’t have to be an expensive affair.
+A lot depends on what you enjoy doing and seek out of travel.
+Plan your budget and choose your destination, transport, and accommodation accordingly.

-There are plenty of ways to cut expenditure on a trip, some of which includes buying snacks/breakfast from local grocery shops or coffee shops, and keeping the nice restaurants one wants to try for the main meals; using local transport (buses, auto/tuk-tuk or walking instead of a private taxi); staying at homestays, B&Bs and hostels instead of fancy hotels (they might have gorgeous views, but it’s often a choice about one night at a place like that, or five nights at a more basic, yet comfortable place).
+There are plenty of ways to cut down expenditure on a trip, some of which include buying snacks/breakfast from local grocery shops or cafes and going to the more expensive restaurants only for main meals; using local transport (buses, auto/tuk-tuk or walking instead of a private taxi); staying at homestays, B&Bs and hostels instead of fancy hotels (they might have gorgeous views, but it’s often a choice about one night at a place like that vs. five nights at a more basic yet comfortable place).
 It all boils down to personal preferences and priorities.

-I often get asked how I can afford full-time travel, and the fact is that I can’t, and so I don’t travel full-time.
-Until recently, I have mostly worked in full-time roles in the non-profit sector in India, often working 50-60 hours a week.
+I often get asked how I can afford full-time travel, but the fact is that I can’t, and so I don’t travel full-time.
+Until recently, I have worked in full-time roles in the non-profit sector in India, often about 50-60 hours a week.
 In the last few months, I’ve been trying to establish a remote, freelance career that allows me the freedom to work on the go, from anywhere, and experience slow travel.
-However, this also means that I can only be based out of locations with steady internet access, which is typically not the kind of places I choose to travel to 😛 and so I haven’t yet started experimenting with this.
+However, this also means that I can only be based out of locations with steady internet access, which is typically not the kind of places I choose to travel to 😛

-The way I currently travel is to do short trips (3-5 days) whenever I get the chance, and a few longer trips (8-10 days) a few times a year (mainly to explore more remote locations or a different country).
-This is pretty manageable even with a full-time job; it just requires some prior planning and prioritization!
+The way I currently travel is to do short trips (3-5 days) whenever I get the chance and a few longer trips (8-10 days) about twice a year (primarily to explore more remote locations or a different country).
+This is manageable even with a full-time job — it just requires prior planning and prioritization!

 Read about how I took 12 trips in 12 months with a full-time job.

 Travel for me has never been about checking off places on the map or chasing a photo op.
-Yes, there are times when I seek a vacation (read staycation) where all I want to do is plonk myself on a beach or a mountain top, surrounded by natural beauty.
-However, I believe travel is a journey as much to look out and discover the world, as it is to look within and get to know oneself better.
+Yes, there are times when I seek a vacation (read staycation) where all I want to do is plonk myself on a beach or a mountain top, surrounded by natural beauty, and do nothing.
+However, I believe travel is a journey as much to look out and discover the world, as it is to look within and get to know yourself better.

 Not every place needs to be spectacular or offbeat.
-Deeper meaning is sometimes found in the ordinary, and I believe meaningful travel stems from what one personally wishes to get out of it, no matter where one is.
+Deeper meaning is sometimes found in the ordinary, and I believe meaningful travel stems from what you wish to get out of it, no matter where you are.

-I personally like to travel with purpose, and pick my destination, activities, and company, accordingly.
+I personally like to travel with purpose and pick my destination, activities, and company, accordingly.
 Meaning can be found simply walking through the streets, interacting with the locals, and getting a taste of the local way of life in pretty much any part of the world!
-It can also be sought by pushing oneself outside of one’s comfort zone by doing something different, perhaps experiencing scuba diving for the first time, or embarking on a difficult trek, or visiting a very remote village in the middle of nowhere.
+It can also be sought by pushing yourself outside of your comfort zone by doing something you haven’t done before, such as scuba diving for the first time, or embarking on a difficult trek, or visiting a very remote village in the middle of nowhere.

-My main idea behind picking my destinations is to be conscious about the “why” behind it, and being open and receptive to whatever the experience brings my way! 🙂
+The main idea behind picking my destinations is to be conscious about the “why” behind it and being open and receptive to whatever the experience brings my way! 🙂

 Read about how I experienced the magic of the night-time in Kaziranga.

-Further, I believe that when one is truly in love with the destination or outcome, one also garners the strength and resolve to live through whatever it takes to get there.
-Because I enjoy travel and everything it offers as much as I do, I don’t mind bumpy roads, intermittent access to clean toilets, and sometimes hard beds.
-It’s all a part of experiencing a life one is not used to, getting out of one’s comfort zone, and most importantly, developing humility and gratitude for the privileges one has.
+Further, I believe that when you are truly in love with the destination or outcome, you also garner the strength and resolve to live through whatever it takes to get there.
+Since I enjoy travel and everything it offers as much as I do, I don’t mind bumpy roads, intermittent access to clean toilets, and hard beds.
+It’s all a part of experiencing a life we are not used to, getting out of our comfort zone, and most importantly, developing humility and gratitude for our privilege.

 While I love exploratory travel, I’ve also often felt the need and urge to simply get to a picturesque place and relax.
 There have been times I’ve not even stepped out of the house because I didn’t feel the need to, and loved being in bed or in the verandah, surrounded by nature, calm and solitude, to read, think, write, unwind.
 However, this is not all that I seek from travel, every time.

 I differentiate a vacation from deeper travel because I feel the purpose and process of both are different.
-For me, exploratory travel pushes me out of my comfort zone, helping me evolve as a person, experience different cultures and places, and exposing me to unfamiliar worlds and people.
-Staycations, on the other hand, help me introspect, process what’s on my mind, ideate, or simply unwind by losing myself in a book or journal, helping me detach myself from routine thoughts and tasks, albeit for just a few days.
-Both are important in their own ways.
+Exploratory travel pushes me out of my comfort zone, helping me evolve as a person, experience different cultures and places, and exposes me to unfamiliar worlds and people.
+Staycations, on the other hand, allow me introspect, process what’s on my mind, ideate, or simply unwind by losing myself in a book or journal, helping me detach myself from routine thoughts and tasks, albeit for just a few days.
+Both are important and essential in their own ways.

 I choose my destinations and plan my itinerary based on where I am mentally, what I need or want the most at that time, and sometimes it’s a mix of the two.